nurpax/blog/posts/2018-05-25-bintris-on-c64-part-3.md

 ---
-title: BINTRIS title screen implementation (series part 3)
+title: BINTRIS C64 title screen implementation (series part 3)
 author: Janne Hellsten
 public: true
 series: bintris-c64
 ---

-(Looking for the BINTRIS disk image?
+(Looking for the BINTRIS C64 disk image?
 Find it [here](/posts/2018-05-21-bintris-on-c64-part-2.html).)

-This blog post discusses the implementation of the BINTRIS title screen.
+This blog post discusses the implementation of the BINTRIS C64 title screen.

 The title screen consists of a multicolor bitmap at the top and a text mode scroller at the bottom.
 Here's how it looks like:

 <div class="youtube">
 <iframe class="video" src="https://www.youtube.com/embed/akaQcBNG9TE?rel=0&amp;controls=1&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

-The scroller is a pretty standard text mode scroller: use the horizontal scroll register `$d016` for 0-7 pixel shifting, when you reach pixel offset 7, reset to pixel offset 0 and move the whole character row left.
-These types of text mode scrollers are fast and easy to implement.
+This is a pretty standard text mode scroller: use the horizontal scroll register `$d016` for 0-7 pixel shifting.
+When you reach pixel offset 7, reset to pixel offset 0 and move the whole character row left by one character (8 pixels).
+Additionally, the scroller text is colored with raster bars.

-Here comes the trick though: the upper part of the screen is in multicolor bitmap mode.
-How can we use a text mode scroller at the bottom?
-Easy!
-Just switch to text-mode right before the scroller, and switch back to bitmap mode once the raster beam is past the text scroller.
+But wait a minute..
+The the screen is in multicolor bitmap mode.
+How can we use a _text mode_ scroller at the bottom?
+Fortunately it's pretty easy to mix bitmap and text mode within a single frame.
+Just switch to text-mode right before raster beam reaches the scroller, and switch back to bitmap mode once the raster beam is past it.

-I made this fancy SVG animation to highlight the raster IRQ locations:
+The below animation illustrates how the raster IRQs trigger:

 $bintris_title_svg$

-Here's the source code to the relevant IRQ routine parts:
+In summary:

+* Line 16 (`irq0`): set multicolor bitmap mode, move character row left by one character if `framecount&7==0`.
+* Line 238 (`irq1`): switch to text mode, set horizontal scroll based on `framecount` bits 0-2
+* Line 241 (`irq2`): raster bars (using the [double IRQ trick][double-irq] for stable raster), loop back to Line 16

+And the same in assembly:

 ```
 .const irq0line = 16
-.const textmodeswitcahline = 50+200-12
+.const textmodeswitchline = 50+200-12
 .const rastercolorline = 50+200-9

 framecount: .byte 0     // increased at the beginning of each frame